yohamta/ganim8/README.md

 `Grid.Frames` accepts an arbitrary number of parameters.
 They can be either numbers or strings.

 * Each two numbers are interpreted as quad coordinates in the format `(column, row)`.
 This way, `grid.Frames(3,4)` will return the frame in column 3, row 4 of the grid.
 There can be more than just two: `grid.Frames(1,1, 1,2, 1,3)` will return the frames in {1,1}, {1,2} and {1,3} respectively.
 * Using numbers for long rows or columns is tedious - so grids also accept strings indicating range plus a row/column index.
 Diferentiating rows and columns is based on the order in which the range and index are provided.
-A row can be fetch by calling `grid.Frames('range', rowNumber)` and a column by calling `grid.Frames(columnNumber, 'range')`.
-The previous column of 3 elements, for example, can be also expressed like this: `grid.Frames(1,'1-3')`.
-Again, there can be more than one string-index pair (`grid.Frames(1,'1-3', '2-4',3)`)
+A row can be fetch by calling `grid.Frames("range", rowNumber)` and a column by calling `grid.Frames(columnNumber, "range")`.
+The previous column of 3 elements, for example, can be also expressed like this: `grid.Frames(1,"1-3")`.
+Again, there can be more than one string-index pair (`grid.Frames(1,"1-3", "2-4",3)`)
 * It's also possible to combine both formats.
-For example: `grid.Frames(1,4, 1,'1-3')` will get the frame in {1,4} plus the frames 1 to 3 in column 1
+For example: `grid.Frames(1,4, 1,"1-3")` will get the frame in {1,4} plus the frames 1 to 3 in column 1

 Let's consider the submarine in the previous example.
 It has 7 frames, arranged horizontally.